linebender/linebender.github.io/content/blog/2026-01-15-tmil-24/index.md

 30% performance improvement in this flower's case with the new overdraw handling in Vello CPU / Vello Hybrid.
 </figcaption>
 </figure>

+The work on rendering sparse strip alpha values in GPU compute shaders continued in [vello#1293][], which added tile intersection checking.
+You can follow the progress in [#vello > Thoughts on GPU sparse strips](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Thoughts.20on.20GPU.20sparse.20strips/with/567687539).

 ## Masonry and Xilem